Aphasia and Stroke

 Learn about the different types and effects of aphasia, tips for living with aphasia and more.

-Aphasia is a language disorder that affects the ability to communicate.
-It’s most often caused by strokes that occur in areas of the brain (usually in the left side of the brain) that control speech and language.
-Aphasia does not affect intelligence.
-Stroke survivors remain mentally alert, even though their speech may be jumbled, fragmented or impossible to understand.
+Aphasia is a language disorder that affects your ability to communicate.
+It's most often caused by strokes in the left side of the brain that control speech and language.

 Maximizing Communication and Independence